Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 15. Plug it in.

-And after all that — do you actually know if her water is safe? 🤷
+And after all that — the water's recycling again before you've put the brush away.
+Do you actually know if her water is safe? 🤷

 ✨ Or choose peace of mind.